-Please note clients need to be 15 or older to see Adelle, however Adelle will consider clients younger than 15 on a case-by-case bases.
+Please note clients need to be 15 or older to see Adelle, however, Adelle will consider clients younger than 15 on a case-by-case basis.

 We require that all clients be linked in with regular medical support to ensure their ongoing medical safety.